dr2633/chronologue/README.md

 ## Overview

-Chronologue transforms memory (ie. conversation history, scheduled events) into calendar-grounded interfaces for agents and users.
-By bridging natural language, structured memory, and scheduling, it enables agents to operate over time while giving users a familiar, editable interface to steer behavior and planning.
+Chronologue transforms memory (ie. scheduled events or conversation history) into calendar-grounded interfaces for agents and users.
+By bridging natural language, memory, and planning, we enable agents to operate in time with  users within a familiar and editable interface.

 <img src="figures/calendar-example.png" width="600">